Online Special Students FAQ

-The information on this page is provided as a courtesy for our online Special Students, or for prospective online Special Students.
+The information on this page is provided as a courtesy for our online Special Students and for prospective online Special Students.
 The term “Special Student” refers to individuals who wish to take coursework but who are not currently enrolled in a degree or certificate program at Starr King.
+Learn more about becoming a Special Student.

 Going back to make up a missed unit does not erase an unexcused absence.